-As you prepare your holiday gifts this year for your friends and family, don’t forget about the best shopping day of the entire year: Small Business Saturday.
-We all like to support local and shop from the small businesses in our towns all year, but on this special day, you really have no excuse!
+We all like to support local and shop from the small businesses in our towns all year.
+But on Small Business Saturday, you really have no excuse!

 Where did Small Business Saturday originate from?
-You’d think someone from a small business created the official day, but it was an idea created but the credit card giant American Express in 2010.
-The credit card company offered small business owners free, personalized ads to spread across the web.
+You’d think someone from a small business created the official day.
+But quite the contrary.
+It was an idea from the credit card giant American Express.
+In 2010 the credit card company started to offer small business owners free, personalized ads to spread across the web.

-Instead of feeling bummed out over it being a corporate-driven shopping day, change your mindset to think of it more like a national movement to promote shopping at small, local businesses for the holidays!
+So instead of feeling bummed out over it being a corporate-driven shopping day, change your mindset.
+Think of it more like a national movement to promote shopping at small, local businesses for the holidays!

 Ok, so let’s dive into all things local, and why my love for “Small Business Saturday” runs so deep.